 Hyundai's quest for constant improvement means that it's set a high bar for itself with the third generation version of its smallest car, the i10.
 Jonathan Crouch takes a look.

 Ten Second Review of the Hyundai i10

 Sometimes, the stars just align perfectly for a car manufacturer.
 Such was the case back in 2009 when two largely unrelated circumstances coincided.
 The introduction of the government's Scrappage Scheme saw a number of tired old cars being taken off our roads and resulted in a commensurate quantity of buyers with a modest sum of cash in their hands looking for something to buy.
 Fairly new onto the market and having just replaced the underwhelming Amica was the rather appealing Hyundai i10.
-Sales skyrocketed and for a while, the i10 was the country's best selling car.
+Sales skyrocketed and for a short while, the i10 was the country's best selling car.
 It didn't last.
 While i10 sales continued quite strongly, the end of the Scrappage Scheme saw buyers return to their usual buying habits.